Connect with us

 That this person is not empathetic especially if they have been trying to conceive or they might start feeling guilty if it’s their choice to adopt kids instead.

-Take home: Although adoptive parents don’t undergo all these, telling them to their faces in a way to make them guilty can be disrespectful.
+Take home: Although adoptive parents don’t undergo all these, telling them to their faces in a way to makes them guilty can be disrespectful.
 Some may really want to birth their own child but can’t.
 Additionally, there are still sacrifices and challenges that they are still prone to face as adoptive parents.
 Therefore it is wise to respect everyone’s struggle and decision.

 6.“She looks nothing like you”